 Allow some water to pour in through the end with the drinking valve.
-Then hold it upside down using the end attached on the bladder to drain out the water.
+Then hold it upside down using the end attached to the bladder to drain out the water.
 Try this several times for better results.

 How do you get the plastic taste out of a water bladder?

 Having plastic taste in drinking water is unpleasant.
 The bladder is the most vital part of a hydration pack as it holds water.
-Most water bladders tend to have a slight plastic taste that especially when new.
+Most water bladders tend to have a slight plastic taste especially when new.
 It can be disgusting at times although it is pretty normal.

 Disconnect the hose

 First, disconnect the hose from the bladder then add a reasonable amount of disinfecting agent into the bladder.